Acupuncture and Yin Yoga Immersion Series

 Yin yoga aligns closely with Traditional Chinese Medicine (TCM), specifically with the Five Elements Theory, by nurturing the flow of Qi (life force) through therapeutically stressing and compressing the meridian pathways that correspond to these elements.

-WOOD Element: As mentioned before, the Wood Element channels the Liver and Gallbladder meridians, which are responsible for the smooth flow of Qi and blood in the body.
-Yin Yoga poses that target the inner thighs, hips, and side body can stimulate these meridians, potentially easing the physical manifestation of stress and frustration often linked to Wood element imbalances.
+WOOD Element: The Wood Element channels the Liver and Gallbladder meridians, which are responsible for the smooth flow of Qi and blood in the body.
+Yin Yoga poses that target the inner thighs, hips and side body stimulate these meridians, easing the physical manifestation of stress and frustration often linked to Wood element imbalances.

 In Conclusion